 A fleece in shoulder season is a highly versatile layer, especially for those who want to hike hard.

 How to Buy Fleece Jackets

 Purchasing a fleece can be as simple as walking into a department store and leaving with some synthetic cozy.
-While you can do that if you want, we think it’s better to be clear about what your activity intentions are with the jacket, find the fabric weight and style that suits you, and then narrow down by brand or individual product.
+While you can do that if you want, we think it’s better to be clear about what your activity intentions are with the jacket, find the fabric weight and style that suits you, and then narrow it down by brand or individual product.

-Obviously we’ve listed our favorites above, but there are a few other considerations when it comes to buying fleece.
+Obviously, we’ve listed our favorites above, but there are a few other considerations when it comes to buying fleece.

 Big Brand vs Small Brand Fleece

 There’s an elephant in the room of this article, and its name is Brand.
-Patagonia, The North Face, Arc’teryx, Marmot, Columbia — these are some of the largest apparel brands in the outdoor industry, and the only brands we list above.
+Patagonia, The North Face, Arc’teryx, Marmot, Columbia — these are some of the largest apparel brands in the outdoor industry and the only brands we list above.

 Are there other brands making decent fleece?
 Yes.
 Why haven’t they made the list?
 Mostly because on these lists we strive to find the “best” by performance for each of our Backpacker Types, but part of being the best is about making consistent product lines over many years.
 The products above have years of reputation behind them, and aren’t one-off lines that may come and go.